iAmNawa/reactAuth/readme.md

 localhost:8080 - root route

-localhost:8080/signup - signup for username here
+localhost:8080/signup - signup with email here

 localhost:8080/signin - sign in to your account here

-localhost:8080/feature - main feature... musy be authenticated to visit this route
+localhost:8080/feature - main feature... must be authenticated to visit this route

 localhost:8080/signout - will show after you logout